South Devon Railway sea wall: Storm damage

 The winter of 1872-1873 saw a series of breaches.
 On Christmas Day 1872 around 60 yd of wall was washed away by heavy waves near Rockstone.
 Engineers were laying a second track here so this was brought into use later the same day although passengers had to change trains between the two lines until the original line could be restored.
-Only a few days later, on December 30, a larger breach undermined the tracks at the same place causing trains to stop either side of the gap until 1 January 1873.
+Only a few days later, on 30 December, a larger breach undermined the tracks at the same place causing trains to stop either side of the gap until 1 January 1873.
 Then early on the morning of 1 January another 40 yd of sea wall was breached between 30 yd and 40 yd above the breach of Christmas Day.
 This breach washed out 0.25 mi of the sandstone rock on which the wall was originally built, the wall being completely undermined in places with cavities up to 2 ft.
 Despite this, trains continued to run on the new single track.
-Most of the repairs were destroyed in a gale during the night of 1 and 2 February and also a section 30 yd to the north.
+Most of the repairs were destroyed in a gale during the night of 1-2 February and also a section 30 yd to the north.
 The three breaches stretched over 200 yd and it was feared that Rockstone footbridge might collapse.
 Road transport was instigated between Dawlish and Starcross including extra horses and wagonettes brought up from Plymouth by special train.
-The carriages of the overnight mail train to London was pushed across on February 3 and services then started to return to normal.
+The carriages of the overnight mail train to London was pushed across on 3 February and services then started to return to normal.

 After the storms of 1873 there was no significant damage for fifty years.
 Some preventative work was started in 1918 to reduce the likelihood of cliff falls near Langstone and Sprey Point.
 While this was taking place a cliff fall blocked the line near Sprey Point on 12 March 1923.
 One track was reopened on the 14th and the second on the 22nd.

 Single line working was needed on 24 December 1930 when the wall was undermined at Riviera terrace north of the Coastguard footbridge.
 Late on 4 January 1931 another storm caused a 50 ft section here to be undermined and the material supporting the track was sucked out.
 The hole was filled by granite blocks and quick-setting cement.
-Single-line working was possible from midday on January 8.
+Single-line working was possible from midday on 8 January.
 Later that year 638 yd of wall foundations were strengthened and some of the groynes that prevent the beach being eroded were lengthened.
 There was a breach of the river wall at Powderham on 10 February 1936 which closed the line until 12 February.